Constraints on symplectic quasi-states: Introduction and results

 The idea now is that since $\zeta$ is symplectic and $\Phi$ is involutive, $\Phi_*\zeta$ is linear by Lemma \ref{lem:char_sympl_QS_invol_maps}, and thus, by Remark \ref{rem:Riesz_rep}, it is the integral with respect to a regular Borel probability measure on $\im\Phi$.
 Since $\zeta$ is simple, so is $\Phi_*\zeta$, and since the only regular Borel probability measures representing simple linear quasi-states are delta-measures (see Lemma \ref{lem:simple_meas_delta}), we see that $\Phi_*\zeta$ is the evaluation at some point $x_0\in\im\Phi$.

 Choosing $\Phi$ carefully, we can use this to construct a Lagrangian torus $T\subset M$, containing a suitable connected component of $\Phi^{-1}(x_0)$, with the property that if $f\in C(M)$ satisfies $f|_T\equiv c$, then $\zeta(f) = c$.
-Sets with this property are known by the name \tb{$\zeta$-superheavy}, see \cite{Entov_Polterovich_Rigid_subsets}.
+Following \cite{Entov_Polterovich_Rigid_subsets}, we call sets with this property \tb{$\zeta$-superheavy}.
 The last piece of the puzzle is the following theorem, which, together with the embedding result, Theorem \ref{thm:main_embedding}, forms the technical heart of the present paper. \begin{thm} Let $(M,\omega)$ be a closed connected symplectic manifold of dimension at least four, with $H^1(M;\Z)=0$, and let $\zeta$ be the Aarnes quasi-state on $M$ corresponding to a measure $\mu$ as in Theorem \ref{thm:Aarnes_constr}, and assume that $\zeta$ is symplectic.
 If $T\subset M$ is a $\zeta$-superheavy Lagrangian torus, then there is $z_0 \in T$ with $\mu(\{z_0\}) \geq \frac 12$. \end{thm} Corollary \ref{cor:Aarnes_delta} then implies that $\zeta$ is the evaluation at $z_0$.
 This result, in combination with the above discussion, implies our main result, Theorem \ref{thm:main_result}.
 Theorem \ref{thm:sh_Lag_torus_contains_sh_point} is proved in Section \ref{ss:sh_Lag_has_sh_point}.

 \begin{rem} The construction of a superheavy Lagrangian torus $T\subset M$ under the assumptions of Theorem \ref{thm:main_result} and the construction of a point $z_0 \in T$ with $\mu(\{z_0\}) \geq \frac12$ are logically independent, therefore we separated these into two distinct statements. \end{rem}